Looking for "best" IVF clinic abroad?

 Getting pregnant with donor eggs in Australia

 What is the situation of egg recipients in Melbourne, Sydney, Brisbane or Perth?
 Unfortunately, it leaves a lot to be desired.
 The law is stiff and obsolete.
-According to Australian regulations egg donor and recipient have to be known to each other and egg and sperm donors cannot choose to be anonymous – they are called open ID donors.
+According to Australian regulations egg donors and recipients have to be known to each other and egg and sperm donors cannot choose to be anonymous – they are called open ID donors.
 All Australian oocyte donors are recorded on a special register and such details are available to the child when they turn 18 years old.

 Is it easy to find an egg donor in Australia?

 Seeking egg donor in Australia may not be straightforward and can be quite challenging.
 Open ID donor regulations mean that some patients turn to a family member or friend who is willing to donate her eggs.
 What about those who are not so lucky to have such a generous person close to them?
 All the other women in need of eggs resort to searching the Australian egg donor forums, often begging and pleading online just to find a suitable donor.
 Even if they find a donor they like (matching phenotype, higher education, interests, etc.), it does not mean that this donor will accept the recipient.
-What is more, there seems to be little chance to match the donor’s phenotype to the recipient as this does not seem to play a role for the donors – the potential recipients remain at their mercy.
+What is more, there seems to be little chance of matching the donor’s phenotype to the recipient as this does not seem to play a role for the donors – the potential recipients remain at their mercy.
 It seems it is a constant struggle.
-The potential recipients described the situation as upsetting, unfair and stressful, writes Mark Saunokonoko in his article for Nine.
+The potential recipients described the situation as upsetting, unfair, and stressful, writes Mark Saunokonoko in his article for Nine.
 Even Australian fertility doctors are careful with advising the egg donor route knowing the current situation in Australia.

 It is not uncommon for potential recipients to encounter peculiar and highly questionable demands from donors.
 Some of them request to play a part in the child’s life, such as attending birthdays and visiting during national or religious holidays.
 This may be difficult for some couples to accept.
 Many recipients agree to various demands as donors are so scarce.
 Some recipients prefer to have distant, if any, relationships with their egg donor and therefore decide to travel abroad to use anonymous donor’s services.
 It seems easier and less stressful.